11 Rules for Public Speaking with Social Anxiety

 Step 4: Discuss Payment

-Forgetting what you’re going to talk about is completely different.
-This results in stalling, and giving you no room to improvise and can completely derail a presentation.
+Forgetting what you’re going to talk about is a completely different beast, causing you to possibly get stumped on talking points.
+Thus, giving you no room to improvise which can completely derail a presentation.

 4. Practice the Speech Before Hand

 Practice at game speed.
 Set a timer and recite your presentation at least 5 times in a row without needing major pauses or errors.
-Even when you get nervous, you’ll still be able to present off muscle memory.
+Dr, Ivan Joseph emphasizes the importance of practicing at game speed.
+Because even when you get nervous, you’ll still be able to perform off muscle memory.

 5. Speak with Purpose